Saint-Pierre, Saint Pierre and Miquelon: Geography

-The commune of Saint-Pierre is made up of the island of Saint-Pierre proper and several nearby smaller islands, such as L'Île-aux-Marins.
+The commune of Saint-Pierre is made up of the island of Saint Pierre proper and several nearby smaller islands, such as Île-aux-Marins.
 Although containing nearly 90% of the inhabitants of Saint Pierre and Miquelon, the commune of Saint-Pierre is considerably smaller in terms of area than the commune of Miquelon-Langlade, which lies to its northwest on Miquelon Island.

 The main settlement and communal seat is situated on the north side of a harbour called Barachois, which faces the Atlantic Ocean, on the Saint-Pierre Island's east coast.
 The mouth of the harbour is guarded by a small chain of islands.

 History

 Jacques Cartier claimed the islands for France in 1536, after they were discovered by the Portuguese in 1520.
+A report written in 1670 by the first intendant of New France, Jean Talon, which mentions the presence of thirteen fishermen and four sedentary inhabitants.

-At the end of the Seven Years' War in 1763, the islands were turned over to Britain, only to be given back to France in 1816.
+At the end of the Seven Years' War in 1763, the islands were turned over to Britain; it was given back to France in 1816.

 Saint-Pierre was an outpost used to transport alcohol from Canada to the United States during Prohibition.

-Until 1945, there existed a third commune in Saint Pierre and Miquelon: L'Île-aux-Marins.
-The commune of L'Île-aux-Marins was annexed by the commune of Saint-Pierre in 1945.
+Until 1945, there existed a third commune in Saint Pierre and Miquelon: Île-aux-Marins.
+The commune of Île-aux-Marins was annexed by the commune of Saint-Pierre in 1945.

 Demographics

-The population of Saint-Pierre in 2019 was 5,394, many of whom are of Basque, Breton, Norman or Acadian descent.
+The population of Saint-Pierre in 2022 was 5,223; many of them are of Basque, Breton, Norman or Acadian descent.
 All inhabitants in the commune live on the island of Saint-Pierre proper.